Women and Underrepresented Creatives Need Support

 HEDGE STUDIO

-And America’s most direct forms of storytelling, entertainment media, is elevating the more diverse representation and the insightful creatives who can tell these important nuanced stories.
-Helping them to show up, speak up, and change our world for the better.
+Fortunately, empowered storytellers put a dent in these limiting beliefs by providing more nuanced perspectives and powerful metaphors that break down societies' fear-driven stories.
+In particular, America’s most direct form of storytelling, entertainment media, is elevating the more diverse representation and the insightful creatives who can tell these important nuanced stories.
+Together, we can build on this momentum, supporting more and more voices in showing up, speaking up, and changing our world for the better.

-Join with me to help storytellers tackle their own limiting beliefs so we can continue to unleash more powerful, hopeful, and connecting stories into the world.
+In closing, I invite you to join me on my mission to help storytellers tackle their own limiting beliefs so we can continue to unleash more powerful, hopeful, and connecting stories.
+Through this support, we can provide both immediate relief and far-reaching impact.